 Nobody likes to have bugs around the house.
 Ants, spiders and roaches just have a way of making your skin crawl.

 Some people like taking the natural approach to ridding themselves of pests.
 That typically means using things like boric acid, vinegar and diatomaceous earth.

 Other people like to use over-the-counter products you can buy at your local supermarket.

-But sometimes, the situation is a bit out of control and a bottle of Raid won’t do!
-That’s when you’ve got to use the stuff professionals use to remediate the situation.
+But sometimes, the situation gets a bit out of control and a can of Raid just won’t cut it.
+That’s when you’ve got to use the stuff professionals use.